rfb-vibe/telecom-customer-churn/README.md

 The classification report is meaningful to this business problem because the model eventually chosen to predict customer churn should correctly determine a given class.

 The [**Confusion Matrix**](https://scikit-learn.org/stable/modules/model_evaluation.html#confusion-matrix) is a function evaluates classification accuracy by computing the confusion matrix with each row corresponding to the true class.
+Since our data is imbalanced, the included confusion matrices will be normalized such that it will show the percentage prediction of each class made by the model for that specific true label.

 The higher the diagonal values of the confusion matrix the better, indicating many correct predictions of True Positives and True Negatives.